Nitesh-061/RasaBot-demo/README.md

 -- To remove env:
--- deactivate the env then run:
--- conda env remove --name env_name
+deactivate the env then run then  run --> conda env remove --name env_name